Virus Outbreaks vs Eryone Breakouts

 Unboxing the Thinker S

-In this Eryone Thinker S review, I am not going to break down every minuscule step I took.
+In this Eryone Thinker S review, I am not going to break down every little step I took.
 Eryone demonstrated adequate care in planning the packaging.
 Nothing was damaged during transport.
-The “Quick Starter Guide” and the User Manual provide a great level of visual reference to make assembly relatively easy.
+The “Quick Starter Guide” and the User Manual provide an excellent level of visual reference to make assembly relatively easy.
 Translation in a few areas left me wishing they had a decent English-as-a-first-language editor on the Eryone team.
 Overall, I had the Thinker S put together and printing in about 30 minutes.
 For more details and further guidance on assembly, I recommend checking out Eryone’s Assembly Guide on YouTube.

 The 3D printer and its First Print